 I smile when I see a pineapple motif or anything symbolizing the beautiful fruit when I enter someones home.
 It is a welcoming symbol which must mean that the person who placed it in front of their home enjoys the company of others, or they just like pineapples.
 Have you ever heard the history of the pineapples and how they became such a common symbol in home decor?
-You know that we are HISTORY LOVERS and we are going to share that with you today.
+You know that I am a HISTORY LOVERS and I am going to share that with you today.

 The pineapple was introduced to Spain by Christopher Columbus in 1493 he found it in leeward island of Guadeloupe.
 The fruit was rare and they had a hard time shipping it.
 By the time it would make it here on boats it was rotted only super fast ships where able to send over the pineapple.
 So in Europe they invented hothouses which was made to grow pineapples.
 Catherine the Great was said to have eaten a pineapples from her own hothouses.
 They where know as a symbol of wealth too.
 The pineapple would be out on display and used at parties until they rotted.
 They would also be rented out for the higher class for a party to display.
 Then later sold to someone else to eat it.